Nazchanel/eshaniyer.com/resume.markdown

 			* Led a team of three people to placing third, by creating a webapp to monitor water consumption  <a href="/assets/bootcamp-feedback.pdf" target="_blank">(*More Details*)</a>
 * Marching Band (9th Grade)
 	* Played the Flute and marched at different competitions and football games
+* Part of the National Honors society from 2022
+	* Volunteered and helped for various different causes
 * ***Graduating in May of 2024***

 ---